Visiting the Philippines

 Whilst still a developing country, the Philippines has a robust telecommunications network, although not comparable with European and USA standards.
 Here’s some advice to help you keep in touch:

-There are three main telecommunications companies in the Philippines; Smart, Globe and Sun.
-If your phone is open network/unlocked, you can buy pre-pay SIM cards for any of these companies via streetside vendors (variable prices) or from most 7/11 or Ministop convenience stores (approx P40).
-Phones can be loaded via ‘top-up’ from vendors (you pay, they text credit to your phone) or via ‘load cards’ (purchased, scratch off and ring/text to enter a PIN number).
+There are four main telecommunications companies in the Philippines; Smart, Globe, DITO and Sun.
+If your phone is open network/unlocked, you can buy pre-paid SIM cards for any of these companies via streetside vendors (variable prices) or from most 7/11 or Ministop convenience stores (approx P40).
+Phones can be loaded via ‘top-up’ from vendors (you pay, and they text credit to your phone) or via ‘load cards’ (purchased, scratch off and ring/text to enter a PIN number).

-Internet is available at most quality resorts/hotels, as well as inside certain malls, coffee shops (Starbucks/Seattle’s Best etc).
-Some are free, others are charged per hour.
-Broadband speeds are usually lower than western countries, regardless of what is advertised.
+Internet is available at most quality resorts/hotels, as well as inside certain malls, and coffee shops (Starbucks/Seattle’s Best etc).
+Some are free, and others are charged per hour.
+Broadband speeds are usually much lower than in western countries, regardless of what is advertised.
 You can also utilize ‘plug-in’ USB mobile internet in most locations.
 USB internet dongles cost approx 1500php and can be loaded like mobile phones.

 Snail Mail

-Fedex, UPS and DHL courier services are available in most locations – use them for all postage.
+FedEx, UPS and DHL courier services are available in most locations – use them for all postage.
 Local/national couriers LBC are also reliable.
-Putting mail into the Philippines regular postal service is like putting your mail straight into a trash can… it’ll probably never be seen again (especially with a western address or name on it).
+Putting mail into the Philippine regular postal service is like putting your mail straight into a trash can… it’ll probably never be seen again (especially with a western address or name on it).

 Electricity Supply

-There are some regional pecularities; some parts of Baguio (N. Luzon) uses 110 V and 60 Hz.
+There are some regional peculiarities; some parts of Baguio (N. Luzon) use 110 V and 60 Hz.
 There are no signs stating where 110V and 220V is used…Always ask first!

 Accommodation Options